Inheritance Law

 - Title transfer — for real estate,

-- Bank account procedures — closure of existing accounts, distribution of remaining amount to heirs,
+- Bank account procedures — closure of existing accounts and distribution of balances to heirs,

-Each stage is subject to separate procedure; certificate of inheritance forms foundation of all.
+Each stage is subject to a separate procedure; the certificate of inheritance is the foundation for all of them.

 Legal Support

-In Antalya, for foreign heirs we holistically conduct certificate of inheritance issuance, apostille and translation coordination, tax declaration, and transfer transactions.
-As MONA HUKUK, we provide professional support for heirs abroad to smoothly conduct all processes without coming to Turkey; ensuring you reach your rights to values left by loved ones as deserved.
+In Antalya, MONA HUKUK manages the entire process for foreign heirs: certificate of inheritance issuance, apostille and translation coordination, tax declaration, and transfer transactions.
+We provide professional support to ensure that heirs abroad can complete all procedures smoothly without travelling to Turkey, gaining full access to the assets left by their loved ones.

 Contact us at contact@monahukuk.com or call +90 (242) 606 14 32 to schedule a consultation in Antalya.